Below: Puppy Schedule / Tail Docking / Choosing Male or Female?

 DON’T ALLOW YOUR PUP TO POTTY OR EVEN WALK ON THE GROUND AT THE AIRPORT OR ANYWHERE ELSE OTHER DOGS HAVE GONE POTTY UNTIL ALL SHOTS ARE COMPLETE!
 8. Puppy proof your house! below is general info on how to puppy proof your home for a puppy: Puppies are like babies: they want to explore every corner of your house, and they want to put everything into their mouths.
 Below is a photo sent from a past buyer, and shows a good setup for any age or size of dog.
 You can use a puppy exercise pen.
 You put a bed and a potty area in it for your puppy.
 Then keep making it bigger until the puppy has full run of your house.
 If puppy/dog has an accident you start over again with a tiny area such as just the Puppy Apartment again.

-We care dearly for each of our puppies and feel micro chipping is so important, so we have decided to microchip each of our puppies free of charge.
-You will just need to go online to register the chip number in your name and contact info after you receive your puppy from us.
+We care dearly for each of our puppies and feel micro chipping is so important, so we have decided to microchip most of our puppies free of charge.
+If your pup has a chip You will need to go online to register the chip number in your name and contact info after you receive your puppy from us.
+Not all are chipped so ask if it is important to you.

 - No Leptospirosis vaccine should be given until puppy is at least 6 months old.
 It can have harsh side effects and can even kill a more fragile pup.
 Our health guarantee does not cover side effects from vaccines so be careful of what you decide to give your puppy.